EthanWang5512/CS732-wany583/Back-end/Readme.md

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-What things you need to install and how to install them.
+What things you need to install:

 * JDK 1.8+
 * Maven 3+